BIGJRA/BIGJRA.github.io/rejuv.md

 |*Heavy Ball*   |$300       |
 |*Moon Ball*    |$300       |

-The Heavy Ball won’t be too useful for the beginning portion of the game.
-If you haven’t captured Jigglypuff or done the Nidoran events, Moon Balls can be extra useful, but the cheaper, normal balls also work fine.
-The right vendor is currently not in business due to an unfulfilled help quest, which we’ll get to later.
+The Heavy Ball won't be too useful for the beginning portion of the game.
+If you haven't captured Jigglypuff or done the Nidoran events, Moon Balls can be extra useful, but the cheaper, normal balls also work fine.
+The right vendor is currently not in business due to an unfulfilled help quest, which we'll get to later.

-Heading down a street, three tiles east and one down from the bicycle shop door you’ll find a *Pretty Wing.* In a park to the right, two tiles left of a skinny tree is a hidden *Repel.* Heading east from here, in the upper right patch in the grass under some train tracks you’ll find an *Antidote,* and five tiles to the east of the corner of blue liquid below you, in the street, is a hidden *Blue Shard.*
+Heading down a street, three tiles east and one down from the bicycle shop door you'll find a *Pretty Wing.* In a park to the right, two tiles left of a skinny tree is a hidden *Repel.* Heading east from here, in the upper right patch in the grass under some train tracks you'll find an *Antidote,* and five tiles to the east of the corner of blue liquid below you, in the street, is a hidden *Blue Shard.*